hyperjumptech/grule-rule-engine/docs/en/GRL_JSON_en.md

 ## Condition Object

-In order to provide a great deal of flexability, the `when` condition of a rule can be broken down into individual components.
+In order to provide a great deal of flexibility, the `when` condition of a rule can be broken down into individual components.
 This is particularly useful for structuring larger rules and supporting GUI applications used for rule editing and analysis.